Childcare and coping of parents who study

 In vocational education, you can contact the student union of your educational institution and the national student organisations.

 The Regional State Administrative Agencies also monitor the lawfulness of the activities of education providers.
 You can appeal or request an amendment to the education provider’s action or file a complaint about it with the department of Education and culture at the Regional State Administrative Agency.
-Read more How to make a complaint.
+You can find instructions for filing a complaint and appealing on the page How to make a complaint.

 If you are harassed or treated inappropriately, talk to the contact person for harassment in your student union.
 You can ask the contact person for advice and help in dealing with your situation.